+7. For the case of testing overlapping E-UTRA and NR UL transmission scenario when both bands are TDD, ensure E-UTRA UL transmission overlaps with NR UL transmission in time by giving SCG a delay of 3 E-UTRA subframes, or by giving MCG a delay of 2 subframes.

 6.5B.2.1.3.4.2 Test procedure

-1. SS sends uplink scheduling information for each UL HARQ process via PDCCH DCI format 0 and DCI format [0_1] for C_RNTI to schedule the UL RMC according to Table 6.5B.2.1.3.4.1-1 on both EN-DC component carriers.
+1. SS sends uplink scheduling information for each UL HARQ process via PDCCH DCI format 0 and DCI format 0_1 for C_RNTI to schedule the UL RMC according to Table 6.5B.2.1.3.4.1-1 on both EN-DC component carriers.
 Since the UL has no payload and no loopback data to send the UE sends uplink MAC padding bits on the UL RMC.

 2. Send continuously uplink power control "up" commands to the UE for NR and E-UTRA carrier until the UE transmits at its PUMAX level; allow at least 200ms for the UE to reach PUMAX level.

+3. Measure the mean power of the UE in the channel bandwidth of the radio access mode according to the test configuration, which shall meet the requirements in clause 6.2B.2.1.5 as appropriate.
+The period of the measurement shall be at least the continuous duration of 1ms over consecutive active uplink slots.
+For TDD, only slots consisting of only UL symbols are under test.

-3. Measure the filtered mean power of the transmitted signal centred on the aggregated sub-block ENBW with a measurement filter of bandwidth according to Table 6.5B.2.1.3-1.
+4. Measure the filtered mean power of the transmitted signal centred on the aggregated sub-block ENBW with a measurement filter of bandwidth according to Table 6.5B.2.1.3.3-1.
 The period of the measurement shall be at least the continuous duration of 1ms over consecutive active uplink slots For TDD, only slots consisting of only UL symbols are under test.